Frequently Asked Questions

 My child is anxious about transition to junior school.
 What do you offer to support transition?

 We offer a full programme of transition activities which include visits to our school for lunch, a PE lesson and a classroom based lesson.
 In discussion with your child’s current school we can also provide tailored additional activities for children with specific needs.
 The Year 3 team will also arrange transition meetings with your child’s current school so that we really know your child before they start with us.
-At the present time this is all subject to COVID19 restrictions – please follow the link below to our transition activities during this year’s Lockdown:

-We are in catchment but my child is not currently attending Old Basing Infant school.
+We are in catchment, but my child is not currently attending Old Basing Infant school.
 How will their transition be supported?

 Children from all schools are welcome to join our transition events.
 Please talk with your child’s current school to ensure that they can join us on the specific days.
 This will give your child a chance to make some new friends prior to starting with us.

-Our Inclusion Manager (Miss Jenny Bunkle) will contact all of the schools that pupils will be transferring in from in the summer term prior to them starting with us.
+Our Inclusion Manager (Miss Jenny Bunkle) will contact all the schools that pupils will be transferring in from in the summer term prior to them starting with us.
 This will enable us to put in targeted support programmes linked to the current IEP, which will also be reviewed.

 Please follow the link to our SEND page for full details of our local offer: